ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 This file configures the src.ATM's information.

-The first line will be the date the src.ATM was initialized written in the following format:
+The first line will be the dateCreated the src.ATM was initialized written in the following format:

 ```
-<year> <month> <date>
+<year> <month> <dateCreated>
 ```

 Each variable is separated by spaces.
 Months must be written in the following format: